Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/05-Description.md

 ![Output Images](05-files/classifier_output.png)

 Note that the default classifier is a Perceptron algorithm.
 If you want to use SVM you need to download the libSVM code from [here](http://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 You will then need to add the path pointing to the libsvm files with the matlab function addpath.

+You can try to change some of the parameters in main.m, e.g. the size of the patches (opts.patchSize) or the number of positive and negative examples.